jkomoros/CASsim/README.md

 there's extra validation you do in optionsValidator then you might need to do special case behavior in this.

+`maxFrameIndex(normalizedSimOptions) => integer` - Should return the maximum
+allowable frame count.
+This is a saftey mechanism to verify that if your generator forgets to return a null frame (signaling end of sequence) that there is SOME maximum.
+BaseSimulator returns 10,000 for this which is a reasonable extreme; if you have a longer-running sim, override it to return a higher number.

 `renderer() => CustomElementInstance` - Should return a new custom element ready to be inserted into the DOM.
 The result will be cached and typically reused many times.
 See more about renderers below.